 Al and Ann Bigej

 Sixty five years later, Al’s dream has evolved into a third generation family-owned business.
-Now known as Al’s Garden Center, the company currently employees more than 200 Oregonians with three growing facilities, a 6-acre garden center in Woodburn, a store in Gresham, and a 10.5-acre garden center in Sherwood.
+Now known as Al’s Garden & Home, the company currently employees more than 200 Oregonians with three growing facilities, a 6-acre garden center in Woodburn, a full-service garden center in Gresham, our flagship 10.5-acre garden center in Sherwood, and our newest location - a 3.5 acre garden center in Wilsonville.

 A PASSION FOR PLANTS